 Eyedrops should be used daily to prevent infection and inflammation in the eyes.
 Strenuous activities and contact or collision sports should be avoided for a few weeks to reduce the risk of accidentally hurting the healing eye.

-Although the recovery time is different for every patient, most are able to notice an improvement in their vision within a day or two of surgery.
+Although the recovery time is different for every patient, generally patients are able to notice an improvement in their vision within a day or two of surgery.

-See the Difference at Clearvision Eye Clinic and LASIK Centre
+See The Difference At Clearvision Eye Clinic & LASIK Centre

 Dr. Ho and our team invite all prospective candidates to visit our practice and learn about our dedication to patient care.
 To schedule an appointment, please call or email us today.